Posted on June 18, 2021

 Posted on July 23, 2014

 Bonjour!
 Stage16 was the first day in the Pyrenees.
 The sun shone, the road rose high and the riders descended at breakneck speeds.
 Australian rider, Mick Rogers won his first stage after ten years of taking part in the Tour.
 Absolutely brilliant, he so deserved it and even crossed the winning line with a bow.
 Ripper!
 Here are my drawings:

 Bonjour!
 Stage15 was a long stage leaving the Alps and heading through the south of France towards the Pyrenees.
 The course passed through classic French countryside, but with crosswinds and storms at times, it was still a challenge for the riders.
 Two made an impressive breakaway lead by Martin Elmiger and Jack Bauer.
 At the end of the stage they were caught and passed by the head of the peloton – all sprinters – and there was nothing either man could do to assuage the onslaught!
 Amazing stuff – can’t wait for Stage 16!
 Here are my drawings:

-Category: cycling, TDF 2014, Tour de France Tagged: arts, Astana, cycling, cycling, drawing, drawing fast, drawings gallery, French countryside, garmin, illustration, ink, Jack Bauer, Life, light, majka, Martin Elmiger, Nîmes, nibali, outdoors, reportage, Risoul, sagan, sky, south of France, sport, Tallard, travel, vacation, Vincenzo Nibali, yellow jersey
+Category: Cycling, TDF 2014, Tour de France Tagged: arts, Astana, Cycling, drawing, drawing fast, drawings gallery, French countryside, garmin, illustration, ink, Jack Bauer, Life, light, majka, Martin Elmiger, Nîmes, nibali, outdoors, reportage, Risoul, sagan, sky, south of France, sport, Tallard, Tour de France, travel, vacation, Vincenzo Nibali, yellow jersey